berrak/cookiecutter-py3starter/README.rst

-    uninstall ----- removes installed package from Python's site-packages dist ---------- creates source and binary wheel packages install ------- installs the package to the active Python's site-packages install-wheel - installs the wheel binary to Python's site-packages pypi ---------- upload source and binary wheel packages to PyPI
+    uninstall ----- removes installed package from Python's site-packages dist ---------- creates source and binary wheel packages install ------- installs the package to the active Python's site-packages install-wheel - installs the wheel binary to Python's site-packages pypi-test ----- upload source and binary wheel packages to test PyPI pypi ---------- upload source and binary wheel packages to PyPI